fpoij2po23hrj0798ahrviupn4/campaign-notes/dnd40.md

         - Mog goes a little crazy so we peace out
     - Harshnag comes up to us, dumps Thor out of his bag
         - Says Techno is shacked up with a swamp monster
-    - Group decides that continue heading to get the Giant-slaying axe
+    - Group decides that continue heading to get the Giant Slayer Greataxe
     - Take a long rest in the Tiny Hut
     - Make it to Zymorgan Hall, is a little village with a keep/castle in the center
         - Walls are closed up, but we haven't been shot at yet